amerg7/SVBP/README.md

 ### Installation

-To use the code you must first install all the libraries needed below.
+To use the code you must first install all the libraries needed below using IDE terminal or CMD.

 * []() OpenCV
   ```sh